Menu Close

 Table Layout and Components

-The American Roulette table is designed for simplicity and speed, supporting the game’s quick pace.
 The wheel includes 38 pockets numbered from 1 to 36, along with a single-zero (‘0’) and a double-zero (‘00’).
 The layout is balanced, with the zero and double-zero positioned opposite each other, and red numbers alternating with black around the wheel.

 The betting table itself consists of two main sections: the inside and outside bets.
 The inside area features individual numbers arranged in a grid format, where players place wagers directly on single numbers or combinations like splits and corners.
 The outside area, placed along the edges of the grid, includes broader wagers like Red/Black, Even/Odd, and 1-18 or 19-36, which offer even-money payouts.
 Unique to American Roulette is the “Top Five” bet, which covers 0, 00, 1, 2, and 3, offering a payout of 6:1 but with a higher house edge due to the double-zero.